yuqiii-wang/KnowledgeNotes/math/finance/repo/repo_practices.md

 ## Repo Types

+### Classic Repo

+One party “sells” bonds to the other while simultaneously agreeing to repurchase them or receive them back at a specified future date.

+Also known as allocation trade for bonds as the underlying security should be allocated.

 ### Hold-In-Custody (HIC) Repo

 In a held-in-custody repo, the seller receives cash for the sale of the security, but holds the security in a custodial account (might not immediately accessible to the buyer) for the buyer.